dustinwicker/dustinwicker.github.io/_posts/2020-08-07-baseball-sixty-game-analysis.md

 \* From 1969 through 1993, there were two divisions in each league and only the two division leaders made the playoffs at season's end (for a total of four playoff teams).
 A new system was instituted for the 1994 season (but first used in 1995 due to a players strike canceling the 1994 playoffs) expanding from two to three divisions per league and adding a wild card team that made the playoffs as the fourth seed.
 The wild card team was the team with the most wins amongst non-division winners.
 In 2012, the system was modified yet again to add a second wild card team per league to the playoff mix.

 Now that that is out of the way, lets get to the fun stuff.
-I acquired data for the last twenty-five baseball seasons (1995 - 2019) by web scraping multiple sites using Selenium (to learn how to do this, be sure to check out this [tutorial](https://dustinwicker.github.io/journal/web_scraping.html))
+I acquired data for the last twenty-five baseball seasons (1995 - 2019) by web scraping multiple sites using Selenium (to learn how to do this yourself, be sure to check out this [tutorial](https://dustinwicker.github.io/journal/web_scraping.html)).
+The data collected involved:
+* Sixty game records and standings for every team
+* Season ending standings for playoff teams
+* World Series winners and losers
+* Division team information
+* Full team names